sparktsang/sparktsang.github.io/_posts/body-and-system.md

 As he began to speak, I noticed the loud music coming from a speaker directly above his chosen corner.
 "It's too noisy, I can't hear you," I said, suggesting we move.
 He agreed, but as he stood up, his expression was not one of happiness.
 Had he chosen this dark corner for a reason?
 To be invisible?
 And here I was, in my quest for connection, unintentionally forcing him out into a more open, more brightly-lit space, where he could be seen, and judged.

 We moved.
 He spoke softly, and I had to pull my chair closer to hear his story.
 We were two men, struggling.
 He was struggling for survival, and I, against a rising tide of my own complicated motives, was struggling, simply, to do the right thing.

+He agreed to talk.
+And as he spoke, the riddle of Tshepo began to assemble itself into a devastating portrait of a man betrayed by the systems he had trusted.

+He was a dancer.
+His body was his temple, his instrument, his capital.
+He had started at eleven, was teaching for free by sixteen, and earning a living from it by eighteen.
+Dancing was not a job; it was his entire life.
+He had even been accepted into a prestigious four-year university dance program, but when a job offer from Universal Studios Japan came, complete with a work visa, he didn't hesitate.
+He dropped out of university and flew to his dream.

+For the first year in Japan, he performed.
+Then, a major dance studio scouted him to teach choreography.
+For the next three years, he thrived.
+He was good.
+His classes, ranging from young children to young adults, were popular.
+He felt himself improving, growing.
+His students' parents, in a gesture of ultimate acceptance, would invite him to their homes for dinner.
+He was, for a glorious moment, *inside*.
+He even began building his own studio, investing in equipment, laying the foundations for a future in the country he had come to love.
+His body, once just an instrument, had become a revered work of art.

+Then, the ground began to shift beneath him.

+The classes grew fewer.
+The scheduling, once predictable, became opaque.
+He went to HR, the official channel, the place where reasons are supposed to be given.
+But HR offered no explanation.
+They just bounced him back down, telling him to speak to the individual studio managers.
+So he went, from one manager to another, a supplicant asking for his own livelihood.
+The answer was always the same, a polite, impenetrable wall: "We've already arranged the upcoming classes."

+A cold dread began to set in.
+"I couldn't be sure why," he told me, "but I felt that the managers were just looking after their own friends.
+Unless you were in their circle, you didn't get the opportunities.
+The system wasn't based on your talent."

+He saw the crisis coming and went into survival mode, desperately searching for work at other studios.
+But the company he worked for was a giant, with dozens of branches across Japan.
+He found no openings.
+"I think," he said, "that the whole industry might just be one big community."
+A community he was not a part of.

+The final blow was swift and brutal.
+The studio terminated his contract.
+He had thirty days before his work visa expired.
+Thirty days to leave the country.

+His entire Japanese life—his own studio, his equipment, his investments—turned to dust.
+He spent his final weeks selling everything he owned.
+On his very last day in Japan, his visa set to expire in mere hours, he still didn't have enough money for a plane ticket.
+A potential buyer for his drawing tablet asked him to meet for the transaction.
+"I can't," Tshepo told him.
+"I'm stuck.
+My visa is gone tomorrow, and I don't even have the money to get to the airport."

+The buyer, a half-English, half-Japanese man did something extraordinary.
+He bought Tshepo a plane ticket.

+It wasn't a miracle.
+It was a final, devastating act of pity.
+A confirmation that his dream was over.
+His body, once an object of admiration, was now just a piece of baggage, shipped out of the country by the kindness of a stranger.
+He had been expelled from paradise.